 Regardless of the number of dental implants needed to support the restoration, the process is the same.
 A small incision is made in the gum line, and the implant is precisely positioned to provide optimal support for the dental prosthetic.
 For a period of between three and six months, the dental implant fuses with the supportive alveolar bone tissue mimicking natural tooth roots in order to support the restoration.
-Once this process, known as osseointegration, is completed, patients return to our office to have the final restoration attached.
+Once this process, known as osseointegration, is completed, patients return to our dental office to have the final restoration attached.

 Like traditional dental crowns and fixed bridges, the implant supported varieties are used to replace one to four consecutive missing teeth.
 A single replacement tooth or two in a row can typically be supported by one dental implant, and a three or four tooth dental bridge can be supported by two dental implant posts at either end.